JuliaLang/www.julialang.org/blog/_posts/2018-11-23-ml-compiler.md

 Where current frameworks fall short, several exciting new projects have sprung up that dispense with graphs entirely, to bring differentiable programming to the mainstream.
 [Myia](https://github.com/mila-udem/myia), by the Theano team, differentiates and compiles a subset of Python to high-performance GPU code.
 [Swift for TensorFlow](https://github.com/tensorflow/swift) extends Swift so that compatible functions can be compiled to TensorFlow graphs.
 And finally, the [Flux](https://github.com/FluxML/Flux.jl) ecosystem is extending Julia’s compiler with a number of ML-focused tools, including first-class gradients, just-in-time CUDA kernel compilation, automatic batching and support for new hardware such as TPUs.

 All of these projects have enormous potential, but we think Julia has an edge.
-This post, based on our [paper to be presented at NIPS MLSys](https://arxiv.org/abs/1811.01457), will explore how we have used Julia to re-think ML tooling from the ground up, and provides some insight into the work that modern ML tools need to do.
+This post, based on our [paper to be presented at NeurIPS MLSys](https://arxiv.org/abs/1811.01457), will explore how we have used Julia to re-think ML tooling from the ground up, and provides some insight into the work that modern ML tools need to do.

 ## Enter Flux

 We need a language to write differentiable algorithms, and Flux takes Julia to be this language.
 Being designed from the ground up for mathematical and numerical computing, Julia is unusually well-suited for expressing ML algorithms.
 Meanwhile, its mix of modern design and new ideas in the compiler makes it easier to address the high performance needs of cutting edge ML.

 Where typical frameworks are all-encompassing monoliths in hundreds of thousands of lines of C++, Flux is only a thousand lines of straightforward Julia code.
-Simply take [one package for gradients](https://github.com/FluxML/Zygote.jl), [one package for GPU support](https://github.com/JuliaGPU/CuArrays.jl/), sprinkle with some light convenience functions, bake for fifteen minutes and out pops a fully-featured ML stack.
+Simply take [one package for gradients (Zygote.jl)](https://github.com/FluxML/Zygote.jl), [one package for GPU support (CuArrays.jl)](https://github.com/JuliaGPU/CuArrays.jl/), sprinkle with some light convenience functions, bake for fifteen minutes and out pops a fully-featured ML stack.

 Like the other next-gen ML systems, Flux is committed to providing an intuitive (“eager” or “define-by-run”) interface, and takes a hard line against any kind of [graph building](https://www.tensorflow.org/guide/autograph) or [performance annotations](https://pytorch.org/docs/master/jit.html).
 We support all of the language's features, from control flow and data structures to macros.
 Users can code interactively in Jupyter notebooks and combine high-performance numerics with convenient plotting and visualisation.
 But we also want to get the benefits traditionally held by “static graph” frameworks – zero-overhead source-to-source AD, operator fusion, multi-GPU/distributed training, and single-binary deployment.